 It is also important to note that in Pennsylvania and New Jersey, the statute of limitations for a wrongful death claim is two years, meaning you have up to two years from the date of death in which to take legal action.

-Speak with a Dedicated Newtown Wrongful Death Lawyer Today
+Speak with a Dedicated Bucks County Wrongful Death Lawyer Today

 Work with an attorney focused on getting results for you and your loved ones.
 Consult the experienced team at Kardos, Rickles & Hand today.
 We have two convenient locations in Newtown, Pennsylvania and we remain open and accessible to you at all times.
 To get started, call or contact our law firm online.